How to create and consume Soap Web Service in ASP.NET Core

 Integrating with SOAP web services in .NET Core offers several advantages:

-1. Interoperability: SOAP is designed to work across different platforms and programming languages, making it an ideal choice for integrating with diverse systems.
+1. SOAP is designed to work across different platforms and programming languages, making it an ideal choice for integrating with diverse systems.

-3. Robustness: SOAP services are known for their reliability and error handling, ensuring that data transmission is dependable.
+3. SOAP services are known for their reliability and error handling, ensuring that data transmission is dependable.

-4. Legacy Support: Many legacy systems and external APIs still use SOAP, making it necessary for modern applications to integrate with them.
+4. Many legacy systems and external APIs still use SOAP, making it necessary for modern applications to integrate with them.

 Before we start, Please make sure to have installed the following